Catherine (Cappy) Delia Mitchell - Obituary

-Catherine (Cappy) Delia Mitchell, 88 of Lyndonville, Vermont, passed away on September 28, 2019, surrounded by family.
-She was born July 1, 1931, to William and Ella (Rock) Payette.
+Catherine (Cappy) Delia Mitchell, 88 of Lyndonville, Vermont passed away on Sept.
+28, 2019 surrounded by family.
+She was born July 1, 1931 to William and Ella (Rock) Payette.

 Cappy met the love of her life at age 19.
 After 4 years of being pursued by David Mitchell, the two were married in August of 1953.